-Now in an era of evolving AI and data analytics capability, companies are grappling with how they can continue to innovate with their data within the context of constantly evolving privacy regulations and increased consumer expectations around privacy and data protection.
+With huge advancements in technology and the growth of AI, companies are grappling with how they can continue to innovate with data within the context of constantly evolving privacy regulations and increased consumer expectations around privacy and data protection.

-The Data Privacy & Protection conference will focus on the practical steps organisations can take to ensure they go beyond compliance to manage privacy, risk and data governance effectively.
+The Data Privacy & Protection conference will focus on the practical steps organisations can take to ensure they go beyond compliance to manage privacy, risk and data protection effectively.

-- Create a plan to effectively prevent & respond to a breach
+- How to effectively respond to a privacy violation

 - Data Protection